 “Research shows people with low levels of omega-6 can experience more severe acne,” says Dr Tam.
 “Supplementing with evening primrose oil can help by reducing inflammation and promote tissue healing.”

-According to Dr Tam, another vitamin supplement that supports clear skin is Vitamin E. “Vitamin E is an antioxidant which prevents fats from oxidising.
+According to Dr Vivian, another vitamin supplement that supports clear skin is Vitamin E. “Vitamin E is an antioxidant which prevents fats from oxidising.
 This can help reduce the spread of acne-causing bacteria across the face.
 It also has anti-inflammatory benefits that can assist with cystic and inflammatory acne.
 And it helps to boost the immune system, which is important for healthy, youthful skin.”

 If you have acne or sensitive skin, you might be familiar with the soothing, pore-shrinking, oil-balancing benefits of niacinamide.
 A well-tolerated form of Vitamin B3, niacinamide (or nicotinamide) features in countless serums and skincare products.
 And it can also be taken orally.